adarshraj99/ML-DL.md/ML testing.md

 Testing for the model answers in a timeframe.
 Check in normal and peak load.

 #### Drift Testing:
 * Data Drift Testing: if real life data is changing w.r.t. time for training model.
 Model should be updated accordingly.
-Here, way of asking questions to model is changed like 'I have this symptoms, do i have Covid?', here input symptoms have cdhanged.
+Here, way of asking questions to model is changed like 'I have this symptoms, do i have Covid?', here input symptoms have changed.
 Drifts can be of many types : sudden drift, gradual drift, incremental drift, and reoccurring drift(happens after some time).

 * Concept Drift Testing: Similar as data drift, here any working method or concept changed.
 Here question to model is same but the output must change as concept is changed. like selenium way of invoking webdriver have changed.